City of Hope (organization): Los Angeles Sanatorium

+Transition to healthcare system

 With tuberculosis becoming less prevalent, executive sanatorium director Samuel H. Golter began an initiative in 1946 to transform the sanatorium into a full medical center, supported by a research institute and post-graduate education.
 The Los Angeles Sanatorium officially changed its name to City of Hope National Medical Center in 1949.
 City of Hope's research institute was formally established in 1952.
 The City of Hope Graduate School of Biological Sciences was eventually chartered in 1993, and changed its name to the Irell & Manella Graduate School of Biological Sciences in 2009.

 From 1953 to 1985, under executive director Ben Horowitz, City of Hope grew further in size and became best known for its cancer research and treatment programs.
 Horowitz raised City of Hope's annual average operating budget from $600,000 to more than $100 million during his tenure.

+City of Hope created the Frank L. Chance Research Fellowship Foundation in 1955.

+Robert Russin won a commission to create the "Spirit of Life" fountain, which was officially dedicated in 1967.
+In 1972, Morris Verger, an architect, designed the National Medical Center in Duarte.

 In 1981, the National Cancer Institute designated City of Hope a "Clinical Cancer Research Center".
 In 1983, the Arnold and Mabel Beckman Foundation awarded City of Hope a $10 million grant to establish the Beckman Research Institute of City of Hope; the Beckman Research Institute of City of Hope is now City of Hope's research moniker, and is one of six institutes/centers established by the Beckman Foundation in the United States.

-From 1983 to the present, City of Hope continued to grow, expanding its Duarte campus with additional patient care, research and support facilities.
-City of Hope also operates a network of community practice clinics throughout Southern California.
+In 2019, Paul Edmonds (patient), became the fifth person in the world to achieve remission for acute myelogenous leukemia and HIV after receiving a stem cell transplant at City of Hope.

 City of Hope acquired Cancer Treatment Centers of America in 2022 and began operating the facilities as City of Hope in 2023.

 Research and treatment

-City of Hope's institutional goals are the prevention, treatment and cure of cancer and other life-threatening diseases, including diabetes and HIV/AIDS.
+City of Hope's goals are the prevention, treatment and cure of cancer and other life-threatening diseases, including diabetes and HIV/AIDS.
 As such, City of Hope's programs include the fields of brain, breast, gastrointestinal, gynecologic, thoracic and urologic cancers, as well as leukemia, lymphoma, and diabetes.
 City of Hope has been designated a Comprehensive Cancer Center by the National Cancer Institute, a branch of the National Institutes of Health.

 City of Hope is a bench to bedside institution, with investments in basic, translational and clinical research.
 Faculty, residents and fellows conduct biomedical research, treat patients and educate medical professionals with the medical center serving as a teaching hospital.

 Industrial, institutional, and National Cancer Institute-sponsored external peer-reviewed clinical trials are conducted at City of Hope.